Huynh-Nhu (Mimi) Le

 Juliana Isaac

-Juliana Isaac is a second-year pre-med student at the George Washington University pursuing a major in Cellular and Molecular concentration Biology, with double minors in Psychological & Brain Sciences and Biophysics.
-She has a strong passion for research focused on exploring the complexities of maternal mental health.
-With over two years of experience volunteering as an EMT with Fairfax County Fire and Rescue, she has gained firsthand knowledge and skills in emergency medical care.
-Her role as a medical assistant has further enriched her clinical expertise.
-In addition to her medical interests, she actively works with Leaving the Jar, an organization committed to combating human trafficking.
-Dedicated to women's health, domestic violence prevention, and child advocacy, she is eager to apply her diverse background and passion for research to contribute meaningfully to advancements in healthcare.
+Juliana Isaac is a third-year student at the George Washington University majoring in Molecular Biology with minors in Psychological & Brain Sciences and Biophysics.
+She is also currently pursuing her Master of Public Health in Global Health with a sub-concentration in Maternal and Child Health.
+Deeply passionate about advancing maternal mental health research, she explores the intersections of women’s health, perinatal care, and mental well-being.
+With over two years of experience as a volunteer EMT with Fairfax County Fire and Rescue, Juliana has developed strong skills in emergency medical care, complemented by her clinical background as a medical assistant.
+Beyond medicine, she actively contributes to Leaving the Jar, an organization dedicated to combating human trafficking.
+Her commitment to women’s health, domestic violence prevention, and child advocacy underscores her drive to make a meaningful impact in both research and healthcare practice.
 At Mothers & Babies Lab, Juliana works on the mixed methods study examining risk and protective factors for perinatal suicidality.

 Kamiya Bridges